SNAP Accounting & Taxes

 • How many tokens are returned per market day; and

 • How many tokens are outstanding or unredeemed at any given time.

 On August 16, 2010, the IRS issued final regulations (Treasury Decision 9496) related to Internal Revenue Code Section 6050W, which generally requires information reporting on payment card transactions occurring after December 31, 2010.
 This rule requires all electronic card processors to issue 1099K’s to all merchants accepting electronic payments.
-This includes all credit, debit, and food stamp payments.
+This includes all credit, debit, and EBT payments.
 Unfortunately, IRS did not consider the implications this rule would have on non-traditional retailers such as farmers markets operating a scrip system.
 Notification was made to USDA Food and Nutrition Service after the comment period to this new rule was closed.
 Farmers Market Coalition, working with other allies, urged the IRS to clarify how this rule would be imposed on markets operating a scrip system.
 The information that follows is based on the clarifications provided by the IRS on IRC 6050W as it pertains to farmers markets.